 Wise vs. PayPal

 This Wise review would not be complete without looking at how the provider stacks against PayPal, one of the most popular money transfer providers.
 I'll compare the two services based on the following parameters:

 Wise allows you to send money in over 175 countries in 50+ different currencies.
 While PayPal is available in 200 countries, it only allows you to send money in 25 currencies.

 Multiple Currency Accounts

 PayPal supports currency holding and conversion of different currencies in your account.
-Wise, on the other hand, supports multiple accounts in 54 currencies.
+Wise, on the other hand, supports multiple accounts in over 50 currencies.

 PayPal has a sneaky markup on a mid-market exchange rate, while the Wise currency exchange rate is basically the same as the mid-market exchange rate.

 Both services issue a debit card, are fully licensed and regulated, and allow you to open a business account.

 Below is a breakdown of Wise and PayPal's upsides and downsides based on the comparison above to help you decide which one works best for your needs.

 - Allows you to send money almost anywhere globally